Remember my story on Studiobricks, the new kid on the block of isolation booths?

 Mike also ordered a ventilation unit from Studiobricks.
 How would that affect the recordings made in this 4′ by 3′ booth?
 You be the judge:

-Voice talent Jonathan Tilley is based in Germany.
+Voice talent and coach Jonathan Tilley is based in Germany.
 Just as Mike, he read my blog and he is now another proud owner of a Studiobricks ONE booth, and he couldn’t be happier.
 He produced the following video review of his new booth:

 Meanwhile, Mike Bratton has offered to answer all your questions in the comment section below.
 That way, it stays all in one place and you don’t have to hop from site to site to find answers.